greg-raven/grus/_posts/2016-06-16-dont-let-congress-pass-anti-gun-measures-2.md

 ---
 title: 'Don&#8217;t let Congress pass anti-gun measures'
-date: '2016-06-16T12:29:46-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'gun control'
+- gun control
-    - 'Representative Paul Cook'
+- Representative Paul Cook
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-The Orlando killer wasn’t on a "no-fly" list.
+The Orlando killer wasn't on a "no-fly" list.

-He wasn’t being currently investigated by the FBI.
+He wasn't being currently investigated by the FBI.

 He passed numerous background checks, and was a licensed security guard in a courthouse, working for a major security contractor that had contracts with DHS.